Cournot's principle for measure-theoretic probability: Practically certain events

-\subsection{Practically certain events}
+\section{Practically certain events}

-As previously stated, we assume that some events of an experiment may possess an empirical objective property that we call \tit{practical certainty}.
-This property depends only on the structure of the experiment.
-Let us propose the following operational definition:
+Let us call \tit{practically certain} an event that occurs nearly certainly in a single trial of an experiment and nearly always in a sequence of trials\footnote{This terminology is borrowed from Kolmogorov \cite[\S 2]{kolmogorov1956foundations}.
+Bernoulli called these events \tit{morally certain}.
+The term \tit{almost certain} is generally used in everyday language; we prefer not to use this term here because, in mathematical probability, it has a different meaning, and this could generate confusion.}.
+Cournot's principle somehow evokes the property of practical certainty without explicitly declaring it.
+Therefore, the idea is to explicitly recognize practical certainty as an objective empirical property of some events of an experiment.
+Let us propose the following operational definition for this property:

-\bg{defn}[Practical certainty] \bg{itemize} \item[(a)] Practical certainty is defined operationally as follows: We single out an event and then perform a long sequence of trials; the event is practically certain if and only if its relative frequency in the sequence is very close to $1$. \item[(b)] Like any experimental procedure, the above procedure may sometimes produce the wrong result.
-However, this does not prevent us from considering practical certainty as an objective property of some events. \item[(c)] A natural consequence of the above definition is that if we single out a practically certain event and then perform a single trial of the experiment, the event occurs nearly certainly in the trial. \end{itemize} \end{defn}
+\bg{defn}[Practical certainty] \bg{itemize} \item[(a)] Practical certainty is defined operationally as follows: We select an event and then perform a long sequence of trials; the event is practically certain if and only if its relative frequency in the sequence is very close to $1$. \item[(b)] Like any measurement, the above procedure may sometimes produce the wrong result.
+However, this does not prevent us from considering practical certainty as an objective property of some events. \item[(c)] A natural consequence of the above definition is that if we select a practically certain event and perform a single trial of the experiment, then the event occurs nearly certainly in the trial. \end{itemize} \end{defn}